voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Optional[String[1]]`

-String.
 Sets the owner of the exported directory.

 Default value: `undef`